-City Facilities - Major Maintenance Fund (Table 6.11)

-In the City Facilities - Major Maintenance fund, projects are categorized as either General Facilities or Parks Facilities.
+Table 6.11City Facilities - Major Maintenance Fund: In the City Facilities - Major Maintenance fund, projects are categorized as either General Facilities or Parks Facilities.
 An annual transfer of monies provides funding for these projects from the General Fund.
-Parks restrooms, The Richmond Highlands Recreation Center and the Shoreline Pool are included in this fund.
+Parks restrooms, The Richmond Highlands Recreation Center and the Shoreline Pool are included in this fund.Table 6.12Capacity Expansion Projects: Many ideas were generated that are for new parks, facilities, or park amenities.
+These have been listed as capacity expansion projects.